RNCM receives £900,000 to support students’ professional development

 The RNCM, Royal Central School of Speech and Drama (CSSD) and University of the Arts London (UAL) have been awarded over £900,000 by the Office for Students and Research England to develop a joint entrepreneurial project to support the professional development of students within the creative arts.

-Led by the RNCM and running over two years, the StART Entrepreneurship Scheme will enrich the entrepreneurial training provided at each world-leading institution via new and enhanced tuition and a range of knowledge exchange activities.
+Led by the RNCM and running over two years, the StART Entrepreneurship Project will enrich the entrepreneurial training provided at each world-leading institution via new and enhanced tuition and a range of knowledge exchange activities.
 These include student workshops between the RNCM, CSSD and UAL and professional placements, mentorships and networking opportunities with partner organisations across the creative industries sector, helping students to develop the necessary skills and real-world experience to build successful and sustainable careers.

 Dr Michelle Phillips, RNCM Deputy Head of Undergraduate Studies and Principal Investigator for the project, said: ‘The RNCM is one of the world’s most forward-thinking conservatoires and entrepreneurship has been an integral part of our offer for a number of years.
 Thanks to this significant funding, we now have an exceptional opportunity to build on the amazing initiatives we already provide, such as the Entrepreneurship Award and the huge range of professional placements, and to introduce new content throughout our undergraduate degree.’

-Awarded £902,153 out of a possible £1 million, the StART Entrepreneurship Scheme is the result of a funding competition run by the Office for Students and Research England to explore the impact of student involvement in knowledge exchange.
+Awarded £902,153 out of a possible £1 million, the StART Entrepreneurship Project is the result of a funding competition run by the Office for Students and Research England to explore the impact of student involvement in knowledge exchange.
 In addition to workshops and placements, it also includes an expert Advisory Board and a postdoctoral research strand to evaluate activity at key stages throughout the two-years.

 ‘These are important additions because they will help us to form a clear picture of how models and theories of entrepreneurship may be best used and adapted for creative arts students,’ Dr Phillips said.
 ‘The knowledge gained will be relevant to all creative Higher Education programmes in the UK and internationally as it will provide a better understanding of how graduates may be best prepared to succeed, thrive, and lead in this industry.’